walidboughdiri/mf-maestro/README.md

 - if you manage lists, do not refresh automatically.
 If someone is using the list on page X, the refresh will change everyting.
 It is better to let the user know a new state is available.

 - add a mechanism to let the user know when he's using an outdated version of the micro-frontend, with a way to reload the service.

+<a name="chapter-tips-tricks"></a>
+## Tips & tricks

+- When you add a new page, do not forget it receives as props an object with history, location and match properties.
+This let you handle complex navigation cases if you need to dig deeper.

 <a name="chapter-todo"></a>
 ## TODO